act-rules/act-rules.github.io/_rules/meta-viewport-b4f0c3.md

 ## Assumptions

+- There may be some inconsistencies with how different browser vendors interpret `<meta name="viewport">`.

 ## Accessibility Support

-There are no major accessibility support issues known for this rule.
+_There are no major accessibility support issues known for this rule._

 ## Background